 Do I Have a Warrant in Salt Lake City?

 The criminal justice system can be confusing and daunting even for those who have previous experience dealing with it.
-For those who are facing their first time dealing with the criminal justice system it can be especially hard to understand what is going on and what you are required to do.
-Certain types of warrants such as bench warrants can be especially tricky because you may not even know that they have been issued.
+For those who are facing their first time dealing with the criminal justice system, it can be especially hard to understand what is going on and what you are required to do.
+Certain types of warrants, such as bench warrants, can be especially tricky because you may not even know that they have been issued.
 The most important thing you can do to ensure that you understand the progression of your criminal case and what is required of you is to retain an experienced Salt Lake City criminal defense lawyer like those at Overson Law, PLLC.
+Criminal defense attorney Darwin Overson has nearly two decades of criminal law experience, and he would be pleased to offer you his services to fight your criminal case.
 Below, our lawyers walk you through each type of warrant you might face in Salt Lake City and how they can best be dealt with.

 Bench Warrants in Salt Lake City